italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

   * - **jti**
     - It MUST be a String in *uuid4* format.
 Unique Token ID identifier that the RP SHOULD use to prevent reuse by rejecting the Token ID if already processed.
     - [:rfc:`9068`], [:rfc:`7519`].
-  * - **jkt**
+  * - **cnf**
-    - JWK SHA-256 Thumbprint Confirmation Method.
-The value of the jkt member MUST be the base64url encoding (as defined in [RFC7515]) of the JWK SHA-256 Thumbprint of the DPoP public key (in JWK format) to which the Access Token is bound.
+    - It MUST contain a **jkt** claim being JWK SHA-256 Thumbprint Confirmation Method.
+The value of the *jkt* member MUST be the base64url encoding (as defined in [RFC7515]) of the JWK SHA-256 Thumbprint of the DPoP public key (in JWK format) to which the Access Token is bound.
     - [:rfc:`9449`.
 Section 6.1] and [:rfc:`7638`].